VijayKakani414/VisionAI-Robotic-Fingertip-Tactile-Sensor/README.md

 # Project: Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning

-This repository is designed to document the project results and partial metadata pertaining to the reseach: Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning.
+This repository contains all my research project details pertaining to the Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning.

 ![screenshot](GA_Tactile.png)